edenhill/kcat/docs/kafkacat-usage.rst

     $ kafkacat -b localhost:9092 -t mysql_users -C -c1 -K\t
     1   {"uid":1,"name":"Cliff","locale":"en_US","address_city":"St Louis","elite":"P"}

-With ``kafkacat`` we can really dig into a topic's messages.
-The ``-f`` flag takes arguments specifying both the format of the output, as well as the fields to include.
+The ``-f`` flag takes arguments specifying both the format of the output and the fields to include.
 Here's a simple example of pretty-printing the key/value pairs for each message:

 .. code:: shell